Setting up Remove Branding for Tickets

 Enter the email you want to use as your support email and select the green Next button.

-Next, you'll need to set up the forwarding settings for the account.
+Next, you'll need to set up forwarding for the account.
 There are links to Gmail, Yahoo and Outlook to help you set the forwarding up correctly based on the email provider you use.

 Enter the text in bold ending with @tickets.tawk.to as your forwarding email address.